Home » Blog » Exercise and Dementia for Women

 A Swedish study of 191 women found that those with the highest fitness levels when first assessed had just a five per cent chance of developing dementia in subsequent decades.
 This Swedish study of 191 women checked their fitness levels and then tracked them for 44 years.
 Participants were measured for their cardiovascular activity on exercise bikes.

-Today, researchers have discovered an abundance of useful medicinal applications.
+Today, researchers have discovered an abundance of useful medicinal application.
 This study shows that women who exercise into their 50s are five times less likely to develop dementia.
 This long term research shows that women who are fit at 50 are five times less likely to get dementia!

 The study by the University of Gothenburg, published online by the journal Neurology, found that those with the highest fitness levels when first assessed had just a five per cent chance of developing dementia in subsequent decades.
 This compared with rates of 25 per cent among those who performed moderately.
 Rates were even worse among those with low fitness and among those so unfit they could not complete the tests.